CZ-NIC/pyoidc/doc/howto/rp.rst

 or a combination of the two.

-Provided the registration went flawlessly you will get the registration response (an instance of a RegistrationResponse) as a result.
+Provided the registration went flawlessly you will get the registration response (an instance of RegistrationResponse) as a result.
 The response will also be stored in the client instance (registration_response attribute) and some of the parameters will be unpacked and set as attributes on the client instance.